 . . . . and God didn’t smite him because Abraham dared approach the creator of the world so.

 “Abraham confronted him, ‘Are you serious?
 Are you planning on getting rid of the good people right along with the bad?
 What if there are fifty decent people left in the city; will you lump the good with the bad and get rid of the lot?
 Wouldn’t you spare the city for the sake of those fifty innocents?
 I can’t believe you’d do that, kill off the good and the bad alike as if there were no difference between them.
 Doesn’t the Judge of all the Earth judge with justice?'”(Genesis 18: 23-25)

 Abraham stood in God’s path and interceded – boldly – and God didn’t say, “How dare you talk to me that way.”
 Instead, God engaged, encouraged Abraham’s intercession.

 I believe right now we need to be interceding the same way, going boldly to God just like Abraham.
 Jesus bore our sins and died for us so that we could come before God like Abraham.
 His death and resurrection grafted us into that family, those promises, that same relationship opportunity.

-I believe there are many righteous men and women in our nation.
+I believe there are many righteous men and women in our nation (and in nations around the world).
 I believe there is a heart for the great I Am .